mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 ## 2. Push updates to BigQuery

-To push data to BigQuery and generate CSV reports with the latest test results, test averages, and test coverages, execute the following command from the ecosystem-test-scripts root directory:
+To push data to BigQuery with the latest test results and test coverages, execute the following command from the ecosystem-test-scripts root directory:

 ```shell
 make run_metric_reporter